Eurydia/notes-on-clean-programming-language/docs/_meta/Functions/Partial Functions.md

 They are caused by an oversight where not all possible arguments, which can be given to a function, is not accounted for.

-In a practical environment, however, it is easier to accidentally defined a partial function with [[Functions/Guarded Bodies|guarded bodies]] than with [[Functions/Control Form of Function Implementation|function implementations]].
+In a practical environment, however, it is easier to accidentally defined a partial function with [[Guarded Bodies|guarded bodies]] than with [[Control Form of Function Implementation|function implementations]].